emmanuelkamala/salum-emmanuel-project/Readme.md

 4. Remember always when styling a link class make sure you add pseudo class link or visited item:link, item:visited
 5. It is better to use gap in flexbox
+6.  /* Don't use display: none because of the following problems */ /* Allows no transition at all */

+        /* The correct way to hide a navigation without using display: none */ /* 1.
+Hide it visually */
+        opacity: 0;

+        /* 2.
+Make it unaccessible to mouce and keyboard */
+        pointer-events: none;

+        /* 3.
+Hide it from screen readers */
+        visibility: hidden;